makamoa/alfred/README.md

 ```bash
 $ jupyter notebook Demo.ipynb
 ```
+Please ensure the kernel is the correct one once the notebook starts running.

 ## Citing

 When making use of the provided codes in this repository for your own work please ensure you reference the [original publication](https://arxiv.org/abs/2005.01954).